kazajhodo/launcher/README.md

 alias l="path-to-launcher-directory-parent/launcher/launcher.sh"

 # Launcher description
-Bash script that swaps system and terminal php versions using Homebrew php installs.
+Bash script that swaps system/terminal php versions using Homebrew php installs.

 # Dependencies
-Homebrew.
+Homebrew, script will check if you have it.

 Feel free to use/modify.
 Developed for personal use.